 There was a significant market opportunity for the client’s proposed A3 multifunctional printer.
 14% of respondents chose the new proposed printer over all other printer options; over 50% of respondents chose the new proposed printer over other A3 printers.

 There was limited cannibalization.
 Without the client’s new A3 printer, the majority of the market share shifted to competitors’ A3 printers.
 Increasing the price on the new printer only had a 1% market share impact.
 Customers who didn’t own an A3 printer were most likely to buy a low-end A3.
 Finally, adding some features to the new printer increased its market share.

-Companies who currently owned A3 printers ranged from 38% of companies with fewer than 50 employees to 62% of companies with more than 100 employees.
+38% of companies with fewer than 50 employees and 62% of companies with more than 100 employees already owned A3 printers.
 Given the choice of a variety of A3 or A4 low-end multifunctional printers, 14% of respondents selected our client’s new low-end A3 printer.
 Given the choice of four generic A3 multifunctional color printers, including our client’s new printer and their existing printer, 39% of respondents selected the new printer, while 19% selected the existing printer.
 The existing printer’s class share increased with increased company size.
 If the new product was priced the same as the existing product, the share loss would go to the client’s competitors’ products, not to their existing product.